ezwelty/opentrees-harvester/README.md

-# OpenTrees data
+# Opentrees harvester

-Authors: Steve Bennett ([opentrees.org](https://opentrees.org)), Ethan Welty ([fallingfruit.org](https://fallingfruit.org))
+Authors: Ethan Welty ([fallingfruit.org](https://fallingfruit.org)), Steve Bennett ([opentrees.org](https://opentrees.org))

 Scripts that fetch and process data about inventoried trees and other plants from government and university open data sources.
-The result is used to generate vector tiles for display on opentrees.org.
+The result is used, among other things, to populate [opentrees.org](https://opentrees.org).

 - [Installation](#installation)
 - [Usage](#usage)